gerin98/androidGitClient/README.md

 **[7.
 License](#license)**<br>

 ## Main Features :bulb:

 #### Dark Mode :first_quarter_moon:
+Supports both light and dark themes.

 #### Search :mag:
+Search by GitHub username to obtain all of their public repos.

 #### Sorting :open_file_folder:
+Sort results by alphabetical, most starred or most forked.

 ## Api :newspaper:
 This project makes use of the [Github's API](https://docs.github.com/en/rest) to query for users and repos.